Easy Homemade Recipes

 Once vegetables are translucent, add cooked veal to the sauté pan with the vegetable mixture.

-Add the wine and let infuse into the meat and vegetables for 2 to 3 minutes, scrape the bottom of the pan while mixing sauteing.
+Add the dry red wine and let infuse into the meat and veggies for 2 to 3 minutes, scrape the bottom of the pot scraping the browned bits while mixing sauteing.

 Add the beef cube (add water if not using broth or gel molds) and the tomato paste.
 Mix well while sauteing to ensure that the tomato paste and beef cube are well incorporated into the ground meat.